rust-lang/rfcs/text/3706-option-result-todo.md

 I don't think `.todo` taking an argument would be good as it makes the code harder to write, plus, I don't see what you'd ever write there.

-It would maybe be useful to strap a reason on to `.unreachable` (why do you think its unreachable?), but this seems infrequently useful and makes the normal case ("this is self-evidently unreachable") more annoying to work with.

 # Prior art
 [prior-art]: #prior-art

-The names `todo` and `unreachable` have prior art in the `todo!()` and `unreachable!()` macros, respectively.
+The name `todo` has prior art in the `todo!()` macro, in which it means the exact same thing.

-The concept of "semantic panics" has been in rust since 1.0.0, and this feature is widely used across the ecosystem.
+The concept of "semantic panic" has been in rust since 1.0.0, and this feature is widely used across the ecosystem.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 In general, this is a relatively small addition in terms of "new" things, as it's comprised entirely of existing concepts in rust.

-### Error Message Names
+### Panic Message Names

-At the moment I've just ripped the names from `todo!()` and `unreachable!()`.
+At the moment I've just ripped the panic messages from `todo!()`.

-I'm a little skeptical of the use of the term `None Handling` in `None Handling not implemented` in `Option::todo()`.
-I don't think that term is used anywhere else in rust and it doesn't look too great.

-There's probably a better phrasing for that.
+There may be better phrasing.

 ### Constness